sivaji22288/cartOperations/HELP.md

 1. Navigate to the project directory.
 2. if you are running the SonarQube locally, then run the below command to generate the SonarQube report.
-   `./gradlew test jacocoTestReport sonarqube -Dsonar.host.url=http://localhost:9000 -Dsonar.login=admin -Dsonar.password=admin`
+   `gradlew test jacocoTestReport sonarqube -Dsonar.host.url=http://localhost:9000 -Dsonar.login=admin -Dsonar.password=admin`
 3. Open the browser and navigate to `http://localhost:9000/` to view the SonarQube report.
 4. Login with the credentials `admin/admin`.
 5. Navigate to the project and view the report.
 6. You can also view the report by running the below command.
-   `./gradlew sonarqube -Dsonar.host.url=http://localhost:9000 -Dsonar.login=admin -Dsonar.password=admin`
+   `gradlew sonarqube -Dsonar.host.url=http://localhost:9000 -Dsonar.login=admin -Dsonar.password=admin`
 7. If SonarQube is not running locally, then you can view the report by running the below command.
-   `./gradlew test jacocoTestReport sonarqube`
+   `gradlew test jacocoTestReport sonarqube`
 8. Navigate to `http://localhost:63342/cartOperations/build/jacocoHtml/index.html?_ijt=uhf68641g5bsg0ci4io0gthg1q&_ij_reload=RELOAD_ON_SAVE` to view the Jacoco report.

 ## Contributing to the Project